Accudio/alistair-shepherd/src/writing/open-graph-licensing.md

 What's that?
 You're one of the delightful folk who subscribe via RSS and didn't see the open graph image?
 Well I wouldn't want to deprive you of the 5 valuable minutes I spent putting this together so here you go, as a little treat:

 <img class="measure-long rounded" src="{% src 'image-licensing-og.png', 820 %}" srcset="{% srcset 'image-licensing-og.png' %}" sizes="{% sizes [ '(min-width: 52rem) 800px', 'calc(100vw - 2.66rem)' ] %}" alt="A YouTube-style clickbait thumbnail image.
 The title (in Lobster uwu) is 'They want *how much* for an Open Graph image?!!'.
 I'm looking alarmed with my mouth wide and my hands outstretched beside my head.
 The background is piles of british banknotes, and there's a blurred out money label at the bottom." width="2000" height="1125" loading="lazy">

+## Update 23/07/25

+Based on questions I got via social media yesterday evening, [I've added a section above about how the image was hosted](#hosting) and asserting that I researched the company in question.

+The hosting particularly was a big omission, I meant to include it but I must have accidentally removed it when editing or copying it onto my website.
+Oops!